DataDog/datadog-agent/docs/public/components/fx.md

+!!! warning "TODO: rework this entire page to include:"

+    * Basic info about fx and dependency injection
+    * Provide, Supply and Invoke function
+    * fx App
+    * value groups
+    * Lifecycle (TODO decide how we want to offer lifecycle within depending on FX)
+    * ...

 # Overview of Fx

 The Agent uses [Fx](https://uber-go.github.io/fx) as its application framework.
 While the linked Fx documentation is thorough, it can be a bit difficult to get started with.
 This document describes how Fx is used within the Agent in a more approachable style.